futzu/SCTE35_threefive/README.md

 # threefive

+## Full disclosure statement: I Gonzo'ed the pip builds 2.0.63 and 2.0.65, please update to 2.0.69.
+## I apologize for my mistakes.

 ## SCTE35 Decoder
 *  Parse SCTE 35 messages from Mpeg Transport Streams and Binary files.
 *  Parse SCTE 35 messages encoded in Base64, Binary, or Hex.